shoana/Plants-Vs-Zombies-Prototype/Milestone 4/Documentation/README.txt

 - Implemented Save/Load functionality using Java Serialization
 - Implemented level builder by including different functions for different levels and logic for switching between levels
 - Added buttons for save/load and multi-level menu bar and its implementation in gamePlay
+- Fixed known errors from Milestone 3

 Mounica Pillarisetty:
 - ReadMe File
 - User Manual
 - Detailed Discription
-- Refactored gamePlay and View classes to suit the changes to the game
+- Refactored gamePlay and View classes to suit the changes and fix issues
 - Worked on level builder as well as the visual representation of it

 Shoana Sharma: